-Key management compensation to local executive management excluding the General Manager and Financial and Adminstration Manager who are paid directly by another organisation is disclosed in Note 8.
+Compensation to local executive management (key management personnel) excluding the General Manager and Financial and Administration Manager who are paid directly by another organisation, is disclosed in Note 8.

 In addition to their salaries, the Authority also provides non-cash benefits to key management personnel.